RedHatSE/AzureSecurityBaseline/README.md

 ```
 </div>

-What we can also do is deploy multiple templates.
-I have created a playbook template x2 two files deploy.yml and the vars.yml file to be modified as to fit your template need. feel free to modify as needed.
+We can also deploy multiple templates.
+I have created a playbook template x2 two files deploy.yml and the vars.yml file to

+be modified as to fit your template need. feel free to modify as needed.

 Deploy.yml